maksspace/audioteejs/README.md

 ### Option details

 - **`sampleRate`**: Converts audio to the specified sample rate.
 Common values are `16000`, `44100`, `48000`.
 - **`chunkDuration`**: Controls how frequently data events are emitted.
-Smaller values = more frequent events with smaller chunks
+Smaller values = more frequent events with smaller chunks.
+Specified in seconds
 - **`mute`**: When `true`, system audio is muted whilst AudioTee is capturing
 - **`includeProcesses`**: Array of process IDs to capture audio from (all others filtered out)
 - **`excludeProcesses`**: Array of process IDs to **exclude** from capture